amagsid/lps-monitoring-dashboard/README.md

 - learning Websocket and how to query a GrahQL request and run it with fetch
 - fragmenting the GraphQL query and modulaerizing it
+- deciding between spending time on data sepratation once its recieved back from the websocket call or making seperate call for each server so data comes in a more manageable way

+### `Things I would have approached differently if I had more time`

+- building the UI with responsiveness in mind
+- avoiding numbers in naming. (like Server01).
+I'm aware this is not the best practice but for this specefic use case, it made sense especiualy in seperating the pages for gthe detailed server view